 In the era of infinite scroll, our digital dependencies have overtaken the waning art of interpersonal communication.
 Our perpetually plugged-in nature primes us for mindless consumption and easy interruption.

 In the talk, Headlee shares that “The average person talks at about 225 words per minute, but we can listen at up to 500 words per minute.
 So, our minds are filling in those other 275 words.”
-Active listening requires your undivided attention and shutting down your own distracting internal dialogue or scheming your next reply.
+Active listening requires shutting down your own distracting internal dialogue or scheming your next reply.

 When you find yourself in a monotonous exchange, Headlee challenges us to always assume we have something to learn.
 To quote beloved science guy Bill Nye “Everyone you will ever meet knows something that you don’t.”
 When your customers sense that you’re present and engaged in the conversation, they’ll be more willing to share their personal stories, experiences, and knowledge.